Birch-san/rand-play/README.md

 0 = use original token
 1 = replace these tokens with a noise span

+**Problems**

 Notice how for `length<=30`: the random spans noise masks are not random.

 We also observe a bias that always places a noise span at the end of the sequence.

+**Do the problems matter?**

 The "short-length" case matters less if you intend to pack your context with multiple prompts (i.e. you can ensure a high minimum length).
 In my case, however, I wished to use padding instead of packing.
 Moreover I had a few hundred thousand prompts which were short enough to fall into this category.

+The "bias" case, too, arguably matters less when packing, because the tokens at the end of your context might not consistently be the end of a training sample (they may be the middle of a partial sample that was packed into the spare space in your context).
+hence with packing: the model will still get to learn what sequence ends look like. but consistently hiding sequence ends is definitely a problem if you're padding.

 ## Numpy implementation from Huggingface